-- (1) If the person who was occupying land at the beginning of a rateable year changes address during that year the person must give written notice of the change to the Constable of the Parish in which the land is situated within 7 days of the change. - (2) The notice must provide - - (a) sufficient details of the land to enable it to be identified; - (b) the person's current address. - (3) A person who fails without reasonable cause to comply with paragraph (1) is guilty of an offence and is liable to a fine not exceeding level 2 on the standard scale. - (4) A person who intentionally provides information under this Article that is false in a material particular is guilty of an offence and liable to a fine not exceeding level 3 on the standard scale.
+- (1) If the person who was occupying land at the beginning of a rateable year changes address during that year the person must give written notice of the change to the Connétable of the Parish in which the land is situated within 7 days of the change. - (2) The notice must provide - - (a) sufficient details of the land to enable it to be identified; - (b) the person's current address. - (3) A person who fails without reasonable cause to comply with paragraph (1) is guilty of an offence and is liable to a fine not exceeding level 2 on the standard scale.
+[5] - (4) A person who intentionally provides information under this Article that is false in a material particular is guilty of an offence and liable to a fine.